 - Be warned that with the turnover of exhibitions, one or two areas may be closed temporarily for set up

-- Visit in November and December to experience the utterly delightful Christmas Market; the location makes for some astonishing photo opportunities
+- Visit in November and December to experience the utterly delightful Christmas Market; the location makes for some astonishing photos

 - Prince Eugene also owned the lovely Schloss Hof palace and estate.
-The location can be a challenge for visitors to Vienna, though: over an hour’s drive away out in the country
+The location can be a challenge to reach for visitors to Vienna, though: over an hour’s drive away out in the country

-- If you want to complete your Eugene bingo card, he has a huge equestrian statue on Heldenplatz square
+- And, if you want to complete your Eugene bingo card, he has a huge equestrian statue on Heldenplatz square in the centre of town

 How to get to Belvedere

 Ah, there’s a whole page of advice for that.
-But it’s quite central and not far from the old town.
+But it’s quite central and just a short tram ride or walk from the old town.

 Address: Prinz Eugen-Straße 27, 1030 Vienna | Website